-Use this feature to set the flow control for Console Redirection to prevent data loss caused by the overflow in the buffer.
+Use this feature to set the flow control for Console Redirection to prevent data loss caused by buffer overflow.
 Send a "Stop" signal to stop sending data when the receiving buffer is full.
 Send a "Start" signal to start data-sending when the receiving buffer is empty.
-The options are None and Hardware RTS/CTS
+The options are None and Hardware RTS/CTS.